RF47/OrcaSlicer_WIKI/printer_settings/basic information/printer_basic_information_advanced.md

 ## Scan first layer

 Enable this to enable the camera on printer to check the quality of first layer.

+## Power Loss Recovery

+Enable power loss recovery by inserting commands in generated G-code.
+Only for [Bambu Lab](https://wiki.bambulab.com/en/knowledge-sharing/power-loss-recovery) or [Marlin 2 firmware](https://marlinfw.org/docs/gcode/M413.html) based printers.

+> [!TIP]
+> If enabled, it's recommended to enable [Arc fitting](quality_settings_precision#arc-fitting) in `Quality Settings > Precision` to reduce the number of G-code commands.

+> [!CAUTION]
+> High warping models or materials will not be recovered properly due to bed adhesion loss after power-off.

 ## Disable set remaining print time